kosniaz/Rasa-Chat-Widget/README.md

 }
 ```

-The response looks like this
+The response is a list of the following objects:

 ```
 {